PatrickEMcLean/DungeonMerchantStory/namesandnotes.md

 ## continuation stories ##

+A story about Weeveston -- boltac helping him be a playboy as he takes over the Mercian empire.
+Give Weeveston a butler that sees him through the intrigue.
+A la Jeeves and Wooster.

+Boltac uses the river for trade (locks, removes rapids) in Robrecht, so that the difficult overland journeys are made unnecessary. and they can charge a toll on river traffic.

+THis upsets the bandits, who now have nothing to steal.

+They try to become, Hapless river pirates most of them drowning.
+They try and try throughout the book -- but never quite get there.
+But Boltac uses the appearance of River pirates to some political/negotating advantage.
+Maybe to seize more power.

 We need a bard in the next tale.
 Redeem heroes.

 Add Relan's family -- strange, sullen, surly hill people -- in as characters.
 They are very odd, but very loyal to Boltac.
 Definitely Rednecks.